danielmiessler/fabric/README.md

 - The optional server-side functionality of `fabric` is called the **Mill**.
 - The optional client-side scripts within `fabric` are called **Looms**.

-## Structure
+## Functionality

-`fabric`'s main point is to make '**Patterns** available to everyone, but it also includes two other components that make it possible to _build your own Personal AI Ecosystem_.
+`fabric`'s main point is to make **Patterns** available to everyone in an open ecosystem, but it also includes two other components that make it possible to _build your own Personal AI Ecosystem_.

 _In other words you can have your own server, with your own copy of `fabric`, running your own specific combination of **Patterns** for your specific use cases._